Are your click-through rates (CTR’s) what they should be?

 1. How Can I Improve My Average Click-Through Rate With Video Ads?

-If you want to boost your average click-through rate with video advertising, it is important to keep your ads short, simple, to the point and interesting.
+If you want to boost your average rate with video advertising, it is important to keep your ads short, simple, to the point and interesting.

 Viewers want instant gratification and they want to be able to access what you’re advertising effortlessly.
 So, user experience is extremely important.

 Another thing to consider when creating your video ads, is that many viewers could be watching your ads on their mobile device with the sound off.
 Make sure you create an ad experience that relays your message with or without sound.

 2. How Does My Average Click-Through Rate Affect My PPC Quality Score?

 When it comes to pay-per-click advertising, your average click-through rate is a very significant factor to its success.

 The higher the rate, the higher your Quality Score.
 The higher your Quality Score, the lower your costs to maintain and/or improve your ad position.

 3. Can Having A High Average Click-Through Rate Ever Be A Bad Thing?

 Actually, yes.
 There are certainly times when too much of a good thing is bad for business.

-If you are having high click-through rates on irrelevant keywords, then you are just wasting away ad spend without receiving any benefit.
+If you are having high number of clicks on irrelevant keywords, then you are just wasting away ad spend without receiving any benefit.

-You may also be getting high click-throughs on relevant keywords that are far too expensive.
+You may also be getting a high number of clicks on relevant keywords that are far too expensive.
 In this situation, the cost can be so high that you barely break even, or worse you lose money, even if the customer converts.